nic0michael/angry-buffalo-cms/README.md

 # Wish List

-1) create Divtemplates to use in addition to the tableTemplate creating wenb pages with Div tags instead of Teble Tags (We already have the DivTemplate we just need to integraye it and to test it we have one created by Tonia Michael but have not integrated it yet
+1) create Divtemplates to use in addition to the tableTemplate creating wenb pages with Div tags instead of Table Tags (We already have the DivTemplate we have one created by Tonia Michael but have not integrated it yet

 2) DONE : The vestigial NicoCMS files to be renamed to ABCms files